Protocols-For-Research/Covid-19/README.md

 # Covid-19
-Protocold to do with covid-19
+Protocols to do with covid-19